HighCapable/SweetDependency/docs/guide.md

     // SweetDependency configuration file name
     configFileName = "sweet-dependency-config.yaml"

+    // Whether to use Settings.dependencyResolutionManagement to manage library dependencies
+    // This function is enabled by default,
+    // if your project must have a custom "repositories" method block, please disable this function
+    // Note: The "repositories-mode" option in the configuration file will no longer be effective after disabled isUseDependencyResolutionManagement = true

     // Whether to enable dependency autowiring logging
     // This function is enabled by default and will create a log file in the ".gradle/sweet-dependency" directory of the current root project isEnableDependenciesAutowireLog = true